glutengo/rendering-strategies/backend/res/posts/react/react.md

 ### Adding SSR Features

 The React API offers functionality to render a React App on a Node.js server.
 This is part of the standard [react-dom NPM package](https://www.npmjs.com/package/react-dom).
-The must straightforward function is `ReactDOMServer.renderToString()` which renders the React app to a string which can be rehydrated once loaded in the browser using `ReactDOM.hydrate()`.<sup>[[1]](#ref-1)</sup>
+The most straightforward method is `ReactDOMServer.renderToString()` which renders the React app to a string which can be re-hydrated once loaded in the browser using `ReactDOM.hydrate()`.<sup>[[1]](#ref-1)</sup>

 There is no simple tool which allows us to just add server side rendering to an existing React app created with CRA.
-Instead we need to manually set up a Node.js server which uses the method mentioned above.
+Instead we need to manually set up a Node.js server which makes use of  the method mentioned above.
-[This post](https://medium.com/bucharestjs/upgrading-a-create-react-app-project-to-a-ssr-code-splitting-setup-9da57df2040a) gives a good overview of the required steps.
+[This post on medium](https://medium.com/bucharestjs/upgrading-a-create-react-app-project-to-a-ssr-code-splitting-setup-9da57df2040a) gives a good overview of the required steps.
 To summarize, we need to:
 * Install [express](https://expressjs.com/)
 * Set up a server script which is able to route the HTTP request to our renderer (see below) and serve static files